ridwanabdillahi/rfcs/text/0000-rustflags.md

 `rustdoc`.
 Since `rustdoc` flags are treated different than normal `rustflags`, the flags specifed through `--rustflag=<RUSTFLAG>` will not be passed to the invocation of `rustdoc`.

-## Build scripts and proc-macros
+## Build scripts

-The new `--rustflag=<RUSTFLAG>` feature will only be passed to targets that are not being compiled for the host.
-Build scripts and proc-macros which are being used a dependency for the current crate
+The new `--rustflag=<RUSTFLAG>` feature will not be passed to build scripts that are being compiled and run on the host.
+This currently out of scope for this RFC since rustc flags are treated differently for build scripts depending on cargo configuration settings as well as the target specified.

+## Integration with existing RUSTFLAGS

+In Cargo there exists numerous ways to specify which Rust compiler flags should be set when compiling a crate and its dependencies.

+1. `CARGO_ENCODED_RUSTFLAGS` environment variable
+2. `RUSTFLAGS` environment variable
+3. `target.*.rustflags` from the config (.cargo/config)
+4. `target.cfg(..).rustflags` from the config (.cargo/config)
+5. `host.*.rustflags` from the config (.cargo/config) if compiling a host artifact or without `--target`
+6. `build.rustflags` from the config (.cargo/config)
+7. `profile.rustflags` from the cargo manifest (Cargo.toml)

+The `--rustflag` values would be appended to set of rustflags calculated from the options listed above.
+If the same Rust compiler flags are specified multiple times through different means which are not allowed, a compiler error would be generated.

 # Drawbacks
 [drawbacks]: #drawbacks